pcgofpa/Material-Calc/README.md

 <p align = "center">
   <ul>
     <li>As a part of the testing process we discovered that if the user was able to input too large of a number, it would either lead to the application crashing or the app returning an exponent result.
 Therefore, we implemented a max value input function on all user inputs.</li>
+    <li>In testing we found that the flooring calculator results were obscured on smaller screens so the location results were displayed was changed.</li>
   </ul>